A vision for learning and discovery in an age of intersecting contexts, challenges, and opportunities

 Partnerships with a mission

-Replicating the model set by the Roux Institute in Portland, Maine, we will invest in global learning and research partnerships customized to the needs of our campuses, cities, and communities.
+Replicating the model set by the Roux Institute in Portland, Maine, and inspired by the transformative merger with Mills College, we will invest in global learning and research partnerships customized to the needs of our campuses, cities, and communities.
 These partnerships will prioritize talent creation, research innovation, and entrepreneurship aligned with one or more Impact Engines.
 We will leverage existing partnerships and Northeastern stakeholders, assets, and programs to demonstrate value to future partners.

 Expanding global opportunities